JS-Koning/aurora_borealis_clone/JOURNAL.md

 1. Answer on feedback on last week's progress update:

 2. General progress feedback:

+   - Finalized code
+      - Finalized simulation datasets
+         - Added datasets of particles hitting earth trajectories
+      - Added method for absorption of the electrons in the atmosphere.
+           - This however, was created without scattering and secondary absorption.
+Instead, it was gathered using data obtained from the nasa.gov site, focussing on a single absorption of an electron.
+            - We have found a [great paper](http://pedrinho.cs.uwaterloo.ca/~gvgbaran/cgpub/aurora1.pdf) for absorption, however it does not allow implementation in our current simulation setup.
+      - Finalized most images
+         - Some more might be created for the presentation

     - Limitations of our simulation.
         - Our simulations has a serious limitation.
 In the Van Allen belt, our particles do not speed up, and start to slow down even.
 The reason why: It is due to the limitation in the physics part of the the code.
 What is wrong: We did not take in to account 'plasma wave interactions'.
 Some reading up we did are the following articles:
             - [general Wikipedia](https://en.wikipedia.org/wiki/Two-stream_instability)